MabbottLab/MEGneto/ConfigParams.md

                 <summary>Keeptrials</summary>
                 Where: Fcp_4_beamforming when computing the covariance matrix
                 <br>
-                Meaning: Maintains separation of trials rather than returning the average source time series across all trials.
+                Meaning: Maintains separation of trials rather than returning the average source time series across all trials
               </details>
              </li>
              <!--BEAMFORMING.OPTIONS.KEEPFILTER-->